kmwang123/cme211-notes/lecture-17/lecture-17.md

 int main() {
   double a = 2.;
-  std::cout.setf(std::ios::showpoint);
+  //this changes a flag (setf means set floating point property), then () is the options std::cout.setf(std::ios::showpoint);
   std::cout << "a = " << a << std::endl;
   return 0;
 }
 ```
+// Prints out a bunch of zeros
 ```
 $ ./formatting2
 a = 2.00000